tsaith/ml_class/README.md

 ml_class
 ========

-Machine learning class opened by Stanford university on Coursera at 2014. <br/>
+Machine learning class opened by Stanford university on Coursera in 2014. <br/>
 Here are the programming exercises done by myself for this class.
 All codes were written with Octave/Matlab.